en de

 Move the bread that has been soaked in the egg mixture to an oiled frying pan on low heat.

-Cook the bread until golden brown, then flip and let that side cook.
+Cook the bread until golden brown, then flip, let that side cook, and serve.

 Many enjoy topping their dish with maple syrup, whipped cream, butter, chocolate syrup, or caramel.
-However, there are some healthier topping options to add instead.
+However, there are some healthier foods you can add instead.

 Furthermore, to make healthy French toast, you can top it with sugar-free maple syrup to reduce the sugar content even more.